 The German Ethics Council aims to encourage a renewed discussion of this proposal at an evening event in the “Bioethics Forum” series.
 The following questions, among others, will be addressed:

 - Can we call upon a duty of solidarity to demand that citizens declare their willingness to donate organs so that more patients can be treated?

 - How does a declaration regarding organ donation relate to the increasingly debated responsibility of the individual in the health care system?

 - What other ethical, legal and organisational challenges would arise from the introduction of a mandatory declaration?

-Following introductory lectures on transplantation medicine, on the normative assessment of possible solidarity obligations in the field of organ donation and on the current practice of talking to relatives of potential organ donors, these questions were discussed on the podium and in dialogue with the audience.
+Following introductory lectures on transplantation medicine, on the normative assessment of possible solidarity obligations in the field of organ donation and on the current practice of talking to relatives of potential organ donors, these questions will be discussed on the podium and in dialogue with the audience.